hav4ik/hav4ik.github.io/content/posts/improving-deepseek/index.md

 Mathematical Olympiads hold a special place in my heart.
 In high school, I competed in math and programming contests, formed friendships that have lasted decades, and eventually moved to the U.S., building a career through the connections I made.
 A decade later, it still feels surreal that I now improve LLMs to solve olympiad-level problems &mdash; as a side hobby project.

-I’m deeply grateful to the best teammates I could’ve asked for &mdash; especially [Geremie Yeo](https://www.linkedin.com/in/geremie-yeo/), [Kelvin Soh](https://www.linkedin.com/in/kelvin-soh/), and [Raja Biswas](https://www.linkedin.com/in/raja-biswas/).
-They did the heavy lifting, and I feel incredibly lucky to have learned so much from them.
-This blog post is an extended and more personal version of [our team's short writeup](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/discussion/573496), with more focus on technical details and additional analysis of successful and failed experiments.
+I’m deeply grateful to the best teammates I could’ve asked for &mdash; especially [Geremie Yeo](https://www.linkedin.com/in/geremie-yeo/), [Kelvin Soh](https://www.linkedin.com/in/kelvin-soh/), and [Raja Biswas](https://www.linkedin.com/in/raja-biswas/) who invited me to the team.
+They did most of the heavy lifting work.
+I feel incredibly lucky to have learned so much from them.
+This blog post is an extended and more personal version of [our team's short writeup](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/discussion/573496), with more focus on technical details and analysis of our GRPO experiments.

 ## Introduction